top of page

 Data-Centric Protection for Regulatory Integrity

-Imagine a platform that doesn’t just help you manage regulatory data, but protects it as an asset.
+Imagine a platform that not only helps you manage regulatory data but also protects it as an asset.

-With data-centric protection, sensitive documents are secured at the file level, no matter where they move, whether in an on-prem data store or a destination in the cloud.
+With data-centric protection, sensitive documents are secured at the file level, regardless of where they move, whether to an on-premises data store or a cloud destination.

 • Files are automatically identified and classified based on content